anapenedos/PhosQuest/documentation/plotting.md

 * Dataframes fed into <b>`matplotlib`</b> plotting function <b>`bar()`</b>.
 Barplot objects returned with various styling.
 * Word lists fed into <b>`wordcloud`</b> function <b>`WordCloud()`</b>.
 WordCloud objects returned with various styling.
 * <b>Output</b>: pngs of wordclouds and barplots.

+### <u>Further work</u>:

+1. The volcano plot has the potential for a susbtantial expansion of interaction options and visuals:
+* User input fields could be generated that allow the user to shift the dashed thresholds that currently hard-coded.
+* Another useful option would be to enable user selection of points, such that they are labeled for image export.
+An alternative approach would be to have a function that displays selected hits as a table on the webapp volcano plot tab.
+This has been implemented in a scatter here: <https://plot.ly/python/selection-events/>
+* The volcano plot tab could also implement extra visualisation in the form of density distributions of log10 intensity data.
+This may inform the user as to whether the underlying assumption of t-test calculations, i.e. data is normally distributed, can be corroborated.